lichendust/meander/readme.md

 ### Merge

-    meander merge
+    meander merge source.fountain [output.fountain]

 Meander supports a multi-file workflow.
 Merging collapses your multi-file screenplay into a single text file.
-The render command does this automatically, but merging allows you to output the combined plain-text.
+The render command does this automatically, but merging allows you to output the combined plain-text as needed.

+You'll need to use the `include` syntax in your screenplay to insert another file —

     include: scenes/some_file.fountain

-Included paths are always relative to the file in which they're written.
+Included paths are *always* relative to the file in which they're written.

 ### Gender